Steven-ODell/Phoenix-Claims-Tracker/README.md

 ### A PA opens it in the morning and in 5 minutes knows:

--Who to call
+- Who to call
--Where the bought jobs are clustered for routing -Who's worth a door knock vs a write-off
+- Where the bought jobs are clustered for routing
+- Who's worth a door knock vs a write-off
--What's snoozed and why
+- What's snoozed and why

 ---